10 reflection questions for finding direction in your business

 1) What values would you like to prioritize right now?
 What values feel most important in your life right now?
 Education?
 Achievement?
 Balance?
 Family?

 2) What areas of your life feel satisfying and what areas feel unsatisfying?
-Consider multiple areas of your life - career and school, family, friends, your physical environment, finances, leisure and hobbies, physical and mental health - which of these areas feel unsatisfying?
+Consider multiple areas of your life - career and business, family, friends, your physical environment, finances, leisure and hobbies, physical and mental health - which of these areas feel unsatisfying?
 What changes would you like to make?

 3) What emotions do you associate with change?
 Reflect on your past experiences with change.
 What emotions do you associate with those experiences?
 Where do those emotions come from?
 If you associate change with emotions like fear and loss, it makes sense that moving forward in a new direction might feel scary or overwhelming.